travelnxt/appacitive-docs/index.md

 **For example**<br>

-Say you have many `users` and `houses`( articles of schema type house) and you want to determine if they are connected to `jane` by either a `freind` or by `marriage` or by `owns` connection, then you can simply try and retrieve those connections providing jane's id as root and ids of the users and house as target.
+Say you have many `users` and `houses`( articles of schema type house) and you want to determine if they are connected to `Jane` by either a `friend` or by `marriage` or by `owns` connection, then you can simply try and retrieve those connections providing Jane's id as root and ids of the users and house as target.

 ** Parameters **